kcamacho1/ki-wellness/docs/README.md

 # Ki Wellness - Self Health Simplified

-A comprehensive self-health application that helps users track nutrition, water intake, and mood with an intuitive and interactive dashboard.
+A comprehensive self-health application that helps users track nutrition, water intake, mood, and share recipes with a community rating system through an intuitive and interactive dashboard.

 ## Features